 Manes and Tails Manes should be plaited; tails should be plaited or pulled.
-False Tails are permitted acceptable.

-Coat and Hooves Coat clean, with excess hair removed.
+False Tails are permitted Coat and Hooves Coat clean, with excess hair removed.
 Hooves oiled or blacked.
-Quarter marks are girth, stirrups)

-Saddle (including Saddle should be of good quality and be supple and clean with sound stitching.
+Quarter marks are acceptable.
+Saddle (including girth, stirrups) and Saddlecloth Saddle should be of good quality and be supple and clean with sound stitching.
 A straight flapped (dressage type) is desirable.
 A discreet saddle cloth is acceptable.

-and Saddlecloth

-Bridle (including Bridle should be the same colour as the saddle, supple, of good quality leather.
+Bridle (including bits and brow bands) Bridle should be the same colour as the saddle, supple, of good quality leather.

-bits and brow

 Stitching on noseband and brow band optional.
-Coloured brow bands may be bands) worn.
+Coloured brow bands may be worn.